sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

     return f"The balance for account number {account_number} is ${balance}"
 ```

-Finally, locate the file `src/app/tools/customer_support.py` and add the following code:
+Finally, locate the file `src/app/tools/support.py`

+In the empty file, add the following code:

 ```python
 import logging